 When searching for a dwelling to buy, this process of establishing your housing matrix will constantly evolve with checks and balances, until you eventually walk into ‘the one’.
 This residence will not be perfect, but it will meet your needs, indulge some wants, and offer sufficient potential to manifest some of the domestic dreams embedded in your own concept of Home.

-At urbaneer.com, our service includes guiding you on establishing - and reconciling - a constantly evolving housing matrix while you embark on your property education and search.
-When dwellings come to market that catch your attention, we review the opportunities and constraints of each property relative to its size, location and condition, and counsel you on value, ensuring you can make a rational educated decision when buying your next home.
+At Urbaneer.com, our service includes guiding you on establishing – and reconciling – a constantly evolving housing matrix while you embark on your property education and search.
+When dwellings come to market that catches your attention, we review the opportunities and constraints of each property relative to its size, location, and condition, and counsel you on value, ensuring you can make a rational educated decision when buying your next home.

 May we be of assistance to you, or someone you love?
 If you’re thinking about buying or selling, call us for a pressure-free consultation that will quickly put the realities of today’s housing market in perspective.
 Call us at 416-322-8000, and please know we’re here to help!